DataIntellectTech/TorQ/docs/InstallGuide.md

 <td>

 Is a mandatory parameter that is the full path or relative path to the deployment directory that will populate the TorQ and TorQApp.
 If the directory doesn't exist then script creates one.
-It can be anything, as per previous AquaQ instructions the folder name has been deploy.
+It can be anything, if following the previously released instructions the folder name would be deploy.
 The releasedir parameter can be used as follows:

 `releasedir=/home/user/deploy`